A nearly pristine star from the Large Magellanic Cloud

-It is a long-standing question what physics causes the transition from metal-free star formation with a top-heavy initial mass function to the present-day initial mass function\cite{Bromm2009,Klessen2023,Frebel2015}.
+It is a long-standing question what physics causes the transition from metal-free star formation with a top-heavy initial mass function to the present-day initial mass function\cite{Bromm2009,Frebel2015,Klessen2023}.
 One idea is that metals change the thermal evolution of gas, causing fragmentation primarily either through carbon and oxygen fine structure line cooling or dust thermal cooling\cite{Schneider2003,Schneider2012,Bromm2003}.
-The minimum ``critical metallicity'' to allow low mass star formation is $\logzzsun \gtrsim -3.5$ for fine structure cooling\cite{Bromm2003,Frebel2007} or $\logzzsun \gtrsim -5$ for dust thermal cooling\cite{Schneider2003,Schneider2012,Schneider2012b,Chiaki2017}.
-Previously, \caffaustar was the only star known with total metallicity clearly below $\logzzsun < -3.5$ \cite{Caffau2011}.
-With $\logzzsun < -4.3$ and originating from the LMC, \umpstar is now the second star clearly below the fine structure cooling threshold, proving that dust cooling is required and also operates in environments beyond the Milky Way.
+The minimum ``critical metallicity'' to allow low mass star formation is $\logzzsun \gtrsim -3.5$ for atomic fine structure cooling\cite{Bromm2003,Frebel2007} or $\logzzsun \gtrsim -5$ for dust thermal cooling\cite{Schneider2003,Schneider2012,Schneider2012b,Chiaki2017}.
+The critical threshold to activate fine structure cooling is often written as $D_{\rm trans}=\log_{10}(10^{\mbox{[C/H]}} + 0.3 \times 10^{\mbox{[O/H]}}) > -3.5$\cite{Frebel2007}.
+Previously, \caffaustar was the only star known with $D_{\rm trans} < -3.5$\cite{Caffau2011,Caffau2024}.
+Limberg et al.\cite{Limberg2025} suggested that \umpstar could also be below the $D_{\rm trans}$ threshold, but their carbon upper limit was too high to be certain.
+Our stringent carbon upper limit now gives $D_{\rm trans} < -4.2_{-0.2}^{+0.3}$, where the dominant uncertainty is the assumed C/O ratio $-1 < \mbox{[C/O]} < 0$.
+Thus, \umpstar is now the second known star that can not form through atomic fine structure cooling (Fig~\ref{fig:cfe}), proving that dust cooling is required and also operates in environments beyond the Milky Way.
+We estimate that ${>}1\%$ of metals must be depleted into dust in order to explain the formation of \umpstar, possibly requiring dust grain growth during its protostellar phase (see Methods).